foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 While WTP was made for regular gameplay, a *somewhat* modern PC is required to run the setup comfortably.
 This is due to the bad optimisation of the vanilla game as much as the included mods.
 Keep in mind that the game will perform much better on 1080p than on 1440p or higher resolutions.

-You can see the details of my setup below, sufficient for playing at 1440p with stable 60FPS.
+You can see the details of my old setup below, sufficient for playing at 1440p with stable 60FPS.

 |           | Specs                                         |
 | --------- | --------------------------------------------- |